 The unmet needs assessment included in the Action Plan demonstrated significant unmet need related to single family home repair, reconstruction, or replacement, for both owner- and renter-occupied properties throughout the counties impacted by Hurricanes Sally and/or Zeta in 2020.
 The total budget for HRAP is \$280 million.
 Of the \$280 million HRAP budget, \$238,000,000 is set aside to serve owner-occupied properties and \$42 million is dedicated to serve rental properties.
 These HRAP budgets were determined based on information gathered during the unmet needs assessment, as outlined in the Action Plan.
 According to the unmet needs analysis, there was a 15% difference between renters who applied for assistance and those who received assistance.
-As such, HRAP has designated 15% of the total HRAP budget or \$42 million to address the difference between renters who applied.
+As such, HRAP has designated 15% of the total HRAP budget or \$42 million to address the difference between renters who applied for assistance and those that received assistance, and to address the needs of survivors who may not have applied.
 This set aside will serve to rehabilitate and increase affordable rental housing stock across impacted areas.